9 Types of Owls in Oklahoma

 A barn owl, equally included in this list of types of owls in Oklahoma, can be identified by its distinctive face.

-They have heart-shaped faces of pure white, with big, black eyes.
-Their back and wings are speckled, gray, golden, or cinnamon.
+They have heart-shaped, pure white faces with big, black eyes.
+Their backs and wings are speckled, gray, golden, or cinnamon.

 They appear all-white from below when flying because their chest and the undersides of their wings are white.

-In contrast to the great horned owl, they lack ear tufts.
+In contrast to the great horned owls, they lack ear tufts.
 Typically, young barn owls travel far from their nests.

 9. Northern Saw-Whet Owl